 Course Structure: Class time in this course will be divided between lectures and group discussions of assigned reading.
-Mondays will generally consist of a lecture, and Wednesdays will generally be dedicated to a discussion of the readings.
+Tuesdays will generally consist of a lecture, and Thursday will generally be dedicated to a discussion of the readings.

 - Participation, ongoing, 15%

 - In-class presentation , dates to be assigned in the first class, 10%

 - Bibliography and essay proposal, Thursday, February 8, 10%